-Driving with your stash in tow is probably not as simple as you think.
+Driving with your stash in tow is not as simple as you might think.

 To help you avoid breaking the law, we’ve put together this easy guide with everything you need to know about driving legally with weed.

 Can you drive across state lines with weed in your car?

 When traveling with cannabis, there’s one country-wide rule you need to remember: you can’t drive across state lines with weed.
 This applies everywhere in the US, regardless of whether the cannabis has been purchased legally.
 Even if you’re traveling between two states where cannabis is fully legal, it’s still considered a federal crime to take weed across a state border, since cannabis is illegal at a national level.

 The DEA states that a first offense of carrying less than 50kg of marijuana across state lines can result in a 5-year prison sentence and a $250,000 fine.

 This is true for medical marijuana too.
 Because medical marijuana is still illegal under federal law (it’s the only state law that has made it legal in some areas), crossing borders with it in your car or on your person is a federal crime.
 If you rely on medical marijuana, your best bet is to travel to a state where it’s legal and pick up a new prescription while you’re there.